 What's a 'newbie'?
 Someone who's just starting out on the mud for the first time.
 This guide is a compilation of Vorcet's various guides and is designed to help first-time player get the hang of Waterdeep.
 I take no credit whatsoever for the content below. - Torog

 Below is a basic guide that veteran players have developed.
 Over the years, particular areas and equipment have been identified to be optimal for leveling.
-If you have any questions not covered here, feel free to ask any mortal administrator (use the "who MA" command) or simply use the ask/answer channel.
+If you have any questions not covered here, feel free to use the ask/answer channel, help newbie, and the Mud School.
 You'll find that the Waterdeep community is very helpful to new players.

 When you initially log on, you will first decide on a character name.
 The basic rules on name selection are that you make some effort to create a name that would fit into a fantasy setting.
 Names like "Kevin" or "Tom" don't really fit the bill.
 But a "Kevorn" or "Tommen" could work.
 Names that are outright descriptions of what your character does for a living may not be acceptable either: "Sword" or "Axe" or simple combinations like "Axebash" or "Headcrush" are discouraged.
 If your name doesn't fit Waterdeep's minimum RP standards you may be asked to develop a new name.

 Next, you'll select a race, gender and a class.
 As a first tier player, you are free to choose any combination that suits you.
 Veteran players often select human vampires for first tier as they level very quickly.
 Veteran players usually want to get themselves to second tier as quickly as possible, but that's not a choice a newbie has to take.
-Once you work your way through 50 levels of experience through combat in the mud world (reaching level 101 in a 1st tier class is not required, but is possible), you will then have the option of rerolling into a second tier class.
-Only your name will be retained through rerolling.
-Nothing else carries over: not your class, race, not even your bank account.
-So you're not 'locked into' any combination of race and class for first tier.
+Once you work your way through 50 levels of experience through combat in the mud world you will then have the option of rerolling into a second tier class.
+Only your name, wallet, and quest points will be retained through rerolling, So you're not 'locked into' any combination of race and class for first tier.
 New players tend to use their first tier experience to learn the ropes, get a feel for Waterdeep and get to know the other players.
 You will also get the option to customize your character's skills and spells, or simply use the default skills for your selected class.

 Every character starts here after the creation process.
 The rooms and mobs here are designed to introduce a player to moving, fighting and training/practicing in Waterdeep.
 The first NPC you meet upon creation will give you three options depending on your familiarity with the game: If you are new to Waterdeep or mudding in general, enter 'say I am new to this'.
 If you are familiar with ROT-style muds you may 'say send me to town' to skip the tutorial and jump right into the newbie town.
 If you are a veteran of WD you can simply recall or 'say send me to westbridge' to skip the entire newbie area.
 NOTE: saying "I AM NEW TO THIS" is not the same as saying, "i am new to this" - often the mud prefers lowercase responses to trigger effects.

 What's a 'buff'?
 It's spell effect that you can have placed on your character that will improve their fighting capabilities.
-The most popular are the 'elemental shields' (fireshield, iceshield, shockshield) which will damage any creature that manages to hit your character.
+The most important spell that your character should have is 'Sanctuary' as it will half the damage from attackers, many mobiles and areas of the game are designed with the intention that you have it.
+Other popular spells include the 'Elemental Shields' (fireshield, iceshield, shockshield) which will damage any creature that manages to hit your character.
 These spells ("buffs") will help your character level up faster, as you tend to get hit a lot.
-So make sure you get your spellups from the mob located in the Newbie Village, or in the various temples located throughout the world.
-The command 'HELP NEWBIE' will list places where spellups can be found, shops, and guilds.

-There are two temples in Westbridge that provide free spells to players.
-These beneficial spells include sanctuary and the damage shields iceshield, fireshield, and shockshield.
-The temples will only give you spells if you are of the correct alignment, which you can check with the 'score' command.
-Directions to the temples from Westbridge recall: Good/neutral alignment (-399 to 1000): 2s4ese (The Temple of Mystra) Evil alignment (-1000 to -400): 20se (The Temple of Shar) Once inside either temple, you can 'examine scroll' to see a list of spells.
+The temple of Mystra in Westbridge provides free spells to players.
+These beneficial spells include sanctuary, iceshield, fireshield, shockshield, haste, giant strength, and fly.
+Directions to the temple of Mystra from Westbridge recall: 2s4ese and once inside either temple, you can 'examine scroll' to see a list of spells.
 Note that elemental shields include fire/ice/shockshield all together.
 All the spells are cast for free to characters of all levels.
 Saying "I want it all" will make the priest cast every beneficial spell possible on your character.

 Everyone has their own pet list of areas they use while leveling.
 Below is a collected list of areas to get you started.
 You'll find your own groove as you level.
 All directions are from Market Square in Westbridge located 6s of Westbridge recall.
 Wait?
 What's 'recall' - it's a command that transports your character to the room titled 'The Temple of Life' in the city of Westbridge.
 It can also be used in combat, to escape a fight you think you cannot win.